mvlabat/runner-prototype/ARCHITECTURE.md

 Actions define how the game keeps going.
 Actions can be triggered and sent by players (like `PlayerSetMovingAction`), but some actions are also server authorized (`DespawnClientPlayerAction`).
 They are managed by `ActionController`, which delegates them to Systems to be processed.
-Actions also serve as checkpoints when replaying game state (yet to be implemented with lag compensation).

 #### Messages
 Messages are the essential instrument of communication between clients and server.
 One of the most